Injuries // Category

 02 Dec

-Are you feeling a bit of a pain in the neck lately?
-Does your neck feel stiff, painful, tender, or are you not able to turn it and move around as much as you used to?
-You may be victim to whiplash.
 Whiplash is most associated with traumatic events involving sudden acceleration-deceleration forces mainly on the neck.
-Whiplash can affect a variety of issues pertaining toyour muscles, joints, bones, ligaments, discs, and nerves.
-Whiplash is mostly associated with car accidents, but other causes may include roller-coasters, bungee jumping or a sports-related condition.
-Symptoms and severity of whiplash can vary significantly between people.
-The most common reported symptom is neck pain or stiffness.
-This can occur anywhere from immediately after the injury to several days after.
+It can affect a variety of issues pertaining to your muscles, joints, bones, ligaments, discs, and nerves.
+Whiplash is mostly associated with car accidents, but other causes may include roller-coasters, bungee jumping, or a sports-related condition.
+MVA Physiotherapy Mississauga

 • Neck pain or stiffness